-The Education Student Services Center provides academic advising along with coordinating field placement for undergraduate, Alternate Route to Licensure, Continuing to Serve/Troops to Education, and Teach for America students.
-Our goal is to help you become the best Rebel teacher or human services practitioner that you can be!
+The Education Student Services Center (ESSC) provides academic advising, career development, and student success services, as well as field placement support for the College of Education's undergraduate students and graduate-level Alternate Route to Licensure and Teach for America students.
+We also support high school students interested in taking dual enrollment courses.
+Our goal is to help you become the best Rebel teacher or human services practitioner that you can be!"

 Advisor & Student Responsibilities

 The mission of academic advising is to assist students by collaborating with them in identifying and pursuing their educational goals, providing accurate and timely information, and promoting student responsibility and accountability for their academic success.

 Provide accurate information about degree requirements, educational and career options, and various university and College of Education (COE) policies and procedures.

 Help students with academic decisions (e.g., choice of major, course planning, goal clarification, etc.).

 Help students set realistic goals and find the resources necessary to meet the goals.

 Check students' progress toward graduation and verify completion of degree requirements.

 Refer students to other university resources when necessary.